dquail/CycleWorld/README.md

 This algorithm involves the following:

 #### Generate
-After a certain number of time steps, our algorithm will "pause" to inspect the utility of each gvf, and replace the one(s) that don't contribute information, with another candidate.
+After a certain number of time steps, our algorithm will "pause" to inspect the utility of each GVF and replace the one(s) that don't contribute information, with another candidate.
 Our algorithm thus needs to be able to generate, and test General value functions

-A general value function is blah blah blah.
-So the ways in which GVFs vary is by changing their gamma and cumulant, as well as their behavior policy.
+As stated above, a GVF specifies a precise question about the agents interaction with the world.
+The GVFs prediction is the learned approximation to that question.

 For our generation of GVFS we consider GVFs that measure when they will observe a certain bit in the future.
 These take two types, each of whom have policies to always go forward:
 1. Predicting whether you will see green in 1, 2, 3, or 4 steps. (counting GVFs)
 - Gamma is 0.0 when the green bit is observed.
 1.0 otherwise.